 A person wants to go visit family for the holidays, but cannot get off work.
-Depending on the individual this can cause a wide array of feelings including:
+Depending on the individual this can cause a wide array of feelings.

-Whether or not these feeling turn into a case of seasonal depression, clinical depression, or even trauma, thats dependent on the individual.
+Whether or not these feelings turn into a case of seasonal depression, clinical depression, or even trauma, that is dependent on the individual.

 According to a Harvard article, factors such as genetic vulnerability, faulty mood regulation by the brain, stressful life events, medications, or medical issues, may all contribute to how the depression is developed in the individual.